 Standard Dominion soldiers.
 Unlike the Grik, they don't rout or retreat, no matter what.
 Being religious fanatics (and the very real fear of painful punishment) keeps them in line.

 Negative Space Wedgie: The Squall.
 As of Distant Thunders, Courtney Bradford's latest theory on it is that frequency of passage to the alternate Earth is directly proportional to ships' metal content.
+By Deadly Shores, his theory has evolved into believing in the existence of The Multiverse, where their current world acts as a sort-of radio receiver for others.

 Noble Demon: Commander Sato of Amagi.
 He despises the Grik, and believes negotiating with the Americans is a viable option...but this is more due to Amagi's captain being a complete lunatic than anything else.